 - When the tattoo is clean you may pat it dry with kitchen roll (not a towel or anything that will leave bits of fluff stuck to it).
 OR allow to air dry with no clothing over it.

 - Once the area is dry, re-apply fresh cling film tightly to keep the tattoo clean.
 You do not need to put any cream on the tattoo whilst it is wrapped.

 - REPEAT this process two times a day for 72 hours (3 days).

-- After you clean your tattoo on day 4 the fluids being released should have stopped and you can dry the tattoo and simply apply a barrier cream.
+- After you clean your tattoo on day 4, the fluids being released should have stopped and you can dry the tattoo and simply apply your cream.

-- We recommend BEPANTHEN, PALMERS SOLID COCOA BUTTER (comes in a tub not a bottle) or pure coconut oil.
+- We recommend PALMERS SOLID COCOA BUTTER (comes in a tub not a bottle) or specially formulated tattoo healing creams.

-- We also recommend HUSTLE BUTTER, PENNY BLACK AFTERCARE AND SORRY MOM’s AFTERCARE, all available to buy online.
+- We also recommend Hustle Butter, Butterluxe and Yayo, all available to buy online.

 - You should continue to clean the tattoo twice a day and apply cream 2 times a day.
 If it is dry or itchy apply a thin layer of cream up to 4 times a day in total.